Juniper/ruby-junos-ez-stdlib/docs/Providers_Resources.md

 Let's start with Resources before we get to Providers.
 Resources are generally where all "the action" happens.
 The primary purpose of a resource is to allow you to make configuration changes without having to know the underlying Junos XML configuration.
 When you have a resource, you can always get a list of the properties available to you.

 Here's an example of looking at a an ethernet switching port using the L2ports provider.
-This is just a snippet of code, so for now, know that `l2_ports` is the provider assigned to the `ndev` object.
+This is just a snippet of code, and they use the (->) notation to indicate standard output results.

+For the following example assume that `l2_ports` is the provider assigned to the `ndev` object.
+The `ndev` object is of class `Netconf::SSH` (or has this as a parent class)

 ```ruby